GPUOpen-Tools/radeon_gpu_profiler/docs/source/settings.rst

 the Wavefront occupancy pane.
 This allows users to see a more accurate representation of GPU occupancy at the expense of some profiler performance.

+**Radeon GPU Analyzer interop:** Configure behavior and settings used when exporting pipeline binaries from Radeon GPU Profiler for analysis in Radeon GPU Analyzer.
+See the section
+:ref:`Radeon GPU Analyzer and Radeon GPU Profiler interop<rga_rgp_interop>` for more information.

 Themes and colors
 -----------------